nyorain/vil/docs/design.md

   using this handle have finished.
   Furthermore, the gui needs to be informed about destruction anyways to change its logical state, e.g. might have to unselect the handle.

+# On copied image memory

+Placing the copied images on the cpu has certain advantages, e.g. for displaying texel values in the gui.
+We could also perform more complicated operations (like computing a histogram) directly on the cpu.
+But vulkan guarantees for cpu-side image support (with linear tiling) is fairly limited.
+It might furthermore have a *serious* performance impact.
+We therefore try to perform as many operations as possible on the gpu (e.g. using a compute shader to generate a histogram or finding min/max vals) and only copy the data to the cpu that is really, absolutely needed there (e.g. the value of the currently shown texel).

+# I/O inspector behavior

+Ok, let's figure this out.
+How should the I/O inspector actually behave?
+- What should happen when we continuously update from a command buffer/command buffer group?
+Do we want to try to keep the current selection?
+  	- YES, this is likely the desired behavior.
+Everything else makes it fairly useless, possibly deselecting every frame.
+- What should happen in the new recording does not have a matching I/O slot?
+  	- Just deselect.
+Either show the command or just nothing.
+- How to handle the "no matching I/O slot in the command hook"?
+  There will be situations where we e.g. say from the inspector "copy us descriptor element (4, 1, 5)" but that then does not exist in the actual recording.
+  Option A: we detect this in the command hook and unset the state Option B: we leave the state (allowing the hook to retry in future)
+    but simply don't copy/set an appropriate error message somewhere.
+  Option C: never match commands for similarity for which that could happen
+  	NOTE: i don't think this is a good idea.
+	- let's go with option A for now.
+Option B might have advantages but might result in more flickering.
+A clean deselect shouldn't lead to problems.
+Make sure to log something out though, in case this leads to unforeseen unexpected behavior later on.
+- What should happen when viewing a CommandRecord that was invalidated, possibly referencing invalid data?
+  Important to note that the the I/O viewer is not useless in that case as this might currently be the latest recording (that just happens to have already finished and is invalid) and there may be a new submission immediately following.
+  	- Imagine a case where all application submissions always already finish and the application destroys the cb/a record-referenced resource before we draw our gui.
+In that case we could still provide a fully functional and working I/O viewer.
+  	- We likely really have to code fore that.
+When drawing the inspector, just always check whether resources are still valid.
+- Display the I/O inspector when not updating from cb/group?
+	- Yes!
+Often one record is submitted multiple times As long as the record *might* be submitted in future, we have hope that this *might* work.
+In practice, applications will rarely leave valid records just laying around.
+- Display the I/O inspector when a not updating from cb and viewing an invalidated record?
+  	- No!
+In that case we know it's never submitted again and we won't be able to make the i/o inspector work.
+Of course, if we already received a CommandHookState, it can be viewed further.
+	  But we won't be able to e.g. change the selected I/O slot, we can't retrieve an update.
+We could signal that via making the gui elements inactive or just outputting an error message when they are selected.
+	  In future, we could introduce a setting/mode in which always *all* I/O resources are fetched into the CommandHookState, allowing this.